Skip to main content

 Experience Details: Input:Experience.Description__c

-Your prompt template should look like this.
+Your prompt template should read:.

 Test the Prompt